See my recommendations for Birdhouse Kits & Books on this page.

 But just because you build it, does not mean they will use it.
 There are however a number of things you can do to attract birds and bring success to your wild bird housing plans.

-Two modifications I would suggest to any bird house plans you make:
+Two modifications I would suggest to any bird house plans you make or purchase:

 1. Omit installing the perches, as perches only assist predators to get in easier!